explodinglabs/jsonrpcserver/README.md

 Handlers
 --------

-Write functions to handle RPC requests, as you would any other Python function:
+Write functions to handle each of the RPC requests:

     def add(num1, num2):
         return num1 + num2

-The RPC handling functions can receive any combination of positional, positional expansion or keyword expansion arguments.
+The RPC handling functions can receive any combination of positional or keyword expansion arguments.

     def find(name, *args, **kwargs):
         pass